catherinepope/papermod/content/workshops/resources/how-to-write-a-narrative-cv.md

 - Remove any redundancy (e.g. use "regularly", rather than "on a regular basis").
 - Check word count against funder requirements.

+It's up to you how many examples you include in each module.
+The only rules are the word limit set by the funder.
+For example, if you have a limit of 500 words per module, you might decide to include one detailed contribution, or three shorter contributions, each comprising ~150 words.

 ## Narrative Examples

-Here are fictitious examples from the four modules.
+Here are fictitious examples for the four modules.
 You'll see the bullet point summary from a traditional CV, followed by a narrative equivalent showing the OCAR structure.

 ### Module 1: Generation & flow of new ideas